grpc/grpc-community/grpc-gtr.md

         vulnerabilities.
       * **Major Releases:** These are extremely rare and are only permitted for significant, necessary API-breaking changes (e.g., fixing a security flaw, adapting to a language-ecosystem break).
 They require a formal gRFC and, as stated, *must not* break wire protocol compatibility.
-To this point, C# is the only implementation that has performed a major version bump beyond `v1.x`.
+To this point, .Net is the only implementation that has performed a major version bump beyond `v1.x`.

 ### Installation